GameDevCoder/portfolio/_staff_members/game-dev-coder.md

 I like finding efficient ways to optimize work loads, reduce development time and solve the daily problems encountered on game development projects.

-I am also very passionate about real-time 3d graphics programming and have a strong interest in DevOps, AI and Machine Learning.
+I am also very passionate about real-time 3d graphics and have a strong interest in DevOps, AI and Machine Learning.

 &nbsp;